uribench/spell-check/README.md

 ## Linting and Testing the Code

-Pylint is used to lint all relevant Python scripts.
+Pylint is used to lint all the relevant Python scripts.
 Pylint is integrated in the GitHub CI pipeline.

-To run Pylint locally use the following command from the root of the repository:
+To run Pylint locally, use the following command from the root of the repository:

 ```bash
 $ pylint ./src/*py ./tests/*.py
 ```

-The Python pre-processing script that extracts text from XML files is tested using test scripts, helper, and fixture files under `./tests` folder.
+The Python pre-processing script that extracts text from the specified XML files is tested using test scripts, helper, and fixture files under `./tests` folder.
 The tests were written for [Pytest][17].
 Pytest is an open source framework for testing Python code.
 It is a no-boilerplate alternative to Python’s standard `unittest` module.

 The tests are integrated in the GitHub CI pipeline.

-To run the tests locally use the following command from the root of the repository:
+To run the tests locally, use the following command from the root of the repository:

 ```bash
 $ pytest